Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Damage Energy Gain Notes

-Astonish Ghost Low High Weak overall, rarely useful
+Astonish Ghost Low High Generally weaker and rarely preferred

 • Confusion